A lower bound on the multicolor size-Ramsey numbers of paths in hypergraphs: Corollaries, more precise bounds, and a further extension

-To prove Theorem~\ref{thm:loose-lb}, we use the following result of Alon, Ding, Oporowski, and Vertigan~\cite{ADOV}. \begin{theorem}[{\cite[Theorem~4.1]{ADOV}}] Every graph with maximum degree $\Delta$ can be vertex $\ceiling{\frac{\Delta + 2}{3}}$-colored such that each monochromatic component has at most $12\Delta^2$ vertices. \end{theorem}
+To prove Theorem~\ref{thm:loose-lb}, we use the following result of Alon, Ding, Oporowski, and Vertigan~\cite{ADOV}. \begin{theorem}[{\cite[Theorem~4.1]{ADOV}}] Every graph with maximum degree $\Delta$ can be vertex $\ceiling{\frac{\Delta + 2}{3}}$-colored such that every connected subgraph in every color class has at most $12\Delta^2$ vertices. \end{theorem}